WycliffeAssociates/btt-recorder-docs/docs/newproject.rst

 * If you do have source audio, you must specify the language and the location of the audio file.
 Go to `Importing Source Audio <https://btt-recorder.readthedocs.io/en/latest/sourcefile.html>`_ for complete instructions.

-Confirm that the information in the green bar is correct, and then tap **CONTINUE** at the bottom right of the screen.

 The Recording screen opens.
 You are now ready to record.
 Go to `Recording screen <https://btt-recorder.readthedocs.io/en/latest/recordingscreen.html>`_ for instructions on how to record.